brannondorsey/midi-rnn/README.md

 python train.py --help
 ```

 Or [see below](#trainpy) for a detailed description of each option.
-By default, model checkpoints are saved in auto-incrementing folders inside of `experiments`, however, their location can be set explicitly with the `--experiment_dir flag`.
+By default, model checkpoints are saved in auto-incrementing folders inside of `experiments`, however, their location can be set explicitly with the `--experiment_dir` flag.

 ### Monitoring Training with Tensorboard

-`model-rnn` logs training metrics using Tensorboard.
+`model-rnn` logs training metrics using [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
 These logs are stored in a folder called `tensorboard-logs` inside of your `--experiment_dir`.

 ```
 # Compare the training metrics of all of your experiments at once
 tensorboard --logdir experiments/
 ```

-Once Tensorboard is running, navigate to `http://localhost:6006` to view the training metrics for your model in real time.
+Once Tensorboard is running, navigate your web browser to `http://localhost:6006` to view the training metrics for your model in real time.

 ## Generating MIDI